cemenenkoff/qsnake/doc/README-no-toc.md

 19. Ensure the `"human"` option in `configs/config.json` is set to `true`.

-20. Once everything is installed, run `python q_snake.py` to test if you can play the game manually.
+20. Once everything is installed, run `python src/q_snake.py` to test if you can play the game manually.

-21. Next, specify `"human": false` in `config.json`, save it, and then run  `python q_snake.py` again, this time to see if the *agent* is able to play the game.
+21. Next, specify `"human": false` in `config.json`, save it, and then run  `python src/q_snake.py` again, this time to see if the *agent* is able to play the game.

 22. Let the agent run to the end and check that `plotting.py` is able to produce a graph of the learning curve.

-23. Play with a few settings in `config.json` and re-run `python q_snake.py` to see how the changes affect the agent's behavior.
+23. Play with a few settings in `config.json` and re-run `python src/q_snake.py` to see how the changes affect the agent's behavior.
 Feel free to do this until you get bored or it sparks a question you want to explore.

 24. OPTIONAL - If you were bold enough to install Ghostscript, try saving game frames as EPS files.
-You can then run `make_gif_from_images.py` (with some manual adjustments) to convert the EPS files into PNG files and then into an animated GIF.
+You can then run `python src/make_gif_from_images.py` (with some manual adjustments) to convert the EPS files into PNG files and then into an animated GIF.

 25. OPTIONAL - Try converting the saved EPS files into PNG and then into a GIF all at once by specifying `"save_for_gif": true` and `"make_gif": true` in `config.json`.
 Please note that this process can take 30 to 60 minutes for 50 training episodes.

 # 3. Core Files
 ## 3.1 `q_snake.py`
-Run `python q_snake.py` to interface with this project.
+Run `python src/q_snake.py` to interface with this project.

 ## 3.2 `config.json`
 Define how the script should run.
 All of the keys in the default configuration included below are required along with their example data types.